 The danger on the roads was highlighted by dashcam video recorded from a delivery truck and made public by the Iowa State Patrol.
 The video shows a state trooper and a person who had been involved in a crash along Interstate 80 near Council Bluffs in western Iowa on Friday looking at the damage when another truck loses control on the slick interstate and barrels into the crash scene, barely missing the trooper and other man.

 In the Northeast, snow totals could reach a foot (30 centimeters) or more in parts of Vermont and New York state.
 But most areas in the region were expected to get just a few inches.
-On Saturday, snow fell from Buffalo to New York City as the storm tracked across the state.

 On Friday night, the Federal Aviation Administration halted all flights in and out of Chicago's O'Hare Airport for several hours, and a plane slid off an icy taxiway at Kansas City International Airport.
 The Chicago Department of Aviation reported about 200 cancellations at O'Hare on Saturday morning out of nearly 2,000 total flights, and the FAA said some flights were being delayed because of the weather.